oceanypt/TOA/README.md

 ## Synthesized Alignment Data

+We synthesized data from the following four language models and the reward model.
+The input prompts are taken from [Ultrafeedback](princeton-nlp/llama3-ultrafeedback-armorm).
+For each prompt, we sample 160 responses.
+We keep the best response with the highest reward to build SFT data.
+For DPO training, we select the ranked 30th response as the rejected sample and best one as the chosen sample.
 |Models                                                                                      |Reward Model                                                                                 |SFT Data                                                                                               |DPO Data                                                                                     |
 |--------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|
 | [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)           | [ArmoRM-Llama3-8B-v0.1](https://huggingface.co/RLHFlow/ArmoRM-Llama3-8B-v0.1)              | [Rand-Qwen2-7B-Inst](https://huggingface.co/datasets/oceanpty/TOA-Ultrafeedback-SFT-Rand-qwen2-7b-inst)             | [TOA](https://huggingface.co/datasets/oceanpty/TOA-Ultrafeedback-DPO-TOA-model-num-4)                      |